apache/pulsar/site2/docs/client-libraries-java.md

         .subscriptionName("my-subscription")
         .subscriptionType(SubscriptionType.Key_Shared)
         .subscribe()
-//Both consumer1 and consumer 2 is active consumers.
+//Both consumer1 and consumer2 are active consumers.
 ```

-`Key_Shared` subscription like `Shared` subscription, all consumers can attach to the same subscription.
-But it's defferent with `Key_Shared` subscription, messages with same key are delivered to only one consumer in order.
-The messages received by consumer1 and consumer2 may be the following:
+`Key_Shared` subscription is like `Shared` subscription, all consumers can attach to the same subscription.
+But it is different from `Key_Shared` subscription, messages with the same key are delivered to only one consumer in order.
+The possible distribution of messages between different consumers(by default we do not know in advance which keys will be assigned to a consumer, but a key will only be assigned to a consumer at the same time. ) consumer1 will receive:

-consumer1 will received:

 ```
 ("key-1", "message-1-1")